 Evaluating BTSCC Levels

-More than 99% of the milk and 98% of the shipments monitored in these FMOs during 2010 met the current Pasteurized Milk Ordinance SCC federal regulatory limit of 750,000.
-Of the 31,912 producers, 91.2% shipped milk with BTSCC below 750,000 during all months monitored.
+More than 99% of the milk and 98% of the shipments monitored in these FMOs during 2011 met the current Pasteurized Milk Ordinance SCC federal regulatory limit of 750,000 cells/ml.
+Of the 29,937 producers, 92.3% shipped milk with BTSCC below 750,000 during all months monitored.

 Monthly monitoring continues to show that BTSCC peak during the summer months (July - September).
-In 2010, monthly milk-weighted BTSCCs were highest in August (262,000) and lowest in November (188,000).
+In 2011, monthly milk-weighted BTSCCs were highest in August (243,000) and lowest in November (188,000).
 With the exception of December, BTSCCs were lower in all months during 2011 compared with 2010

-For more information, including State comparisons, go to:
+For more information, including State comparisons, see the USDA APHIS factsheet: